Expert-Comptable & Crypto Clients in France: Scope, Limits, DAC8 Prep (2026)

 Sources

-- Legal advice and certain tax-representation acts generally belong to other regulated professions (e.g. avocat); the expert-comptable does not absorb the client's legal/tax-advice need by default — exact frontier set by French professional regulation
+- The scope principle: legal advice and certain tax-representation acts generally belong to other regulated professions (such as an avocat), so the expert-comptable does not absorb the client's legal or tax advice need by default; the exact frontier is set by French professional regulation.

-- DAC8 transposed via the loi de finances 2025, in force from 1 January 2026, first automatic exchange 2027 (exact transposing article not asserted — confirm against the current text); Règlement ANC n° 2026-01 du 9 janvier 2026 recast crypto accounting, mandatory FY ≥ 1 Jan 2027 (early application possible)
+- DAC8 was transposed via the loi de finances 2025, is in force from 1 January 2026, with the first automatic exchange in 2027 (the exact transposing article is not asserted here; confirm against the current text).
+The Règlement ANC n° 2026-01 du 9 janvier 2026 recast crypto accounting, mandatory for financial years from 1 January 2027 (early application possible).

-- Crypto clients frequently need an avocat fiscaliste alongside the expert-comptable for legal/tax positions; role division governed by professional rules — confirm with the Ordre and counsel; not professional/legal/tax advice
+- Crypto clients frequently need an avocat fiscaliste alongside the expert-comptable for legal and tax positions; the role division is governed by professional rules.
+Confirm with the Ordre and counsel.
+This is not professional, legal, or tax advice.

 Training Staff for Crypto Accounting: The Review Gap (2026)